TheNooB2706/mingju/README.md

 Features request?
 Found bugs?
 Typo?
 Open an [issue](https://github.com/TheNooB2706/mingju/issues).
 Or if you don't have a GitHub account, email me at `noobchannel2706@gmail.com`.

 Also a Chinese README translation would be nice.
 I have tried translating myself, but it is too weird so I gave up.

+You can also help by making binary of this project for the architecture or OS that aren't being made yet.

 # License
 [(Back to top)](#table-of-contents)